bramses/bramses-highly-opinionated-vault-2023/README.md

 heading includes todo/mobile
 ```

-This is a great way to de-stress about open tasks getting buried in some previous
+This is a great way to de-stress about open tasks getting buried in some previous note, never to be seen again.

 **Distill** will be discussed in the Progressive Summarization section, and **Express** in the Digital Garden and CMS sections.